 They not only tend to last longer but will also make you look and feel better about yourself - shopping just feels better when you know that your clothes wasn't made using child labour or under waged workers working under critical working conditions.

-Often times they tend to be made in much smaller batches, which means that more precision, time and care is taken to make each piece to ensure a good finished product.
-Unlike fast fashion - quality clothing take time and can take up to 4-7 months from product development to completed mass production.
+Often times quality clothing tend to be made in much smaller batches, which means that more precision, time and care is taken to make each piece to ensure a good finished product.
+Unlike fast fashion - quality clothing take time and our production can take up to 4-7 months from product development to completed mass production.

 Good quality fabrics are comfortable, feel good on the skin, look better and last longer.
-Well-dressed people value and know the importance of good quality fabrics.
+Well-dressed people value and know the importance of good quality fabrics and feeling comfortable.